 Claudia is originally from Los Angeles California.
 She attended UCLA University where she studied Child Psychology and Child Sign Language communication.
 She has home schooled her 3 children and also worked at Mt Hood Community College Head Start as a Teacher’s assistant for nearly nine years.
 She is currently working to receive her Child Development Associates Degree.
 Claudia has worked in different capacities for Hacienda CDC starting in 2010, and is currently a parent educator with the Portland Ninos early childhood education program.

-Adriana noesi- parent educator
+vacant- parent educator

 Karla Granados- Parent Educator

 Maria Escalera- After-school program coordinator